 Brent T. Carney

-Mr. Carney is an experienced litigator representing the firm’s clients in federal and state courts and before administrative agencies.
+Mr. Carney is an experienced litigator representing the firm’s clients in federal and state courts, alternative dispute resolution and before administrative agencies.

 - “Taming the Wild West by Preventing the Hoarding of Unused Sewer Capacity,” The Authority View, a publication of The Association of Environmental Authorities of New Jersey, Fall 2015, Vol. XLI, No. 3.